 Your friends are heading into town and have asked you to show them around during their stay.
 You obviously want to give them a taste of how

-Step back in time when you visit this 1960's nostalgia-laden mixology bar.
-With plush booths, a long bar, and low, mirrored ceiling, the ambiance at The Womack is straight-up sexy and cool.
-Jive to the sounds of funk, soul, and R&B as you delight in a classic cocktail like a Gin Rickey or Sidecar.
-Between the smooth drinks, swanky décor, and lack of windows, it's easy to forget that you're in the middle of Phoenix when hanging at this local spot.
+You step back in time when you visit this 1960s-nostalgia-laden mixology bar.
+With plush booths, a long bar, and a low, mirrored ceiling, The Womack is straight-up sexy and cool.
+Jive to the sounds of funk, soul, and R&B as you delight in a classic cocktail like a gin rickey or sidecar.
+Between the smooth drinks, swanky decor, and lack of windows, it's easy to forget that you're in the middle of Phoenix when hanging at this local spot.

-A large pair of neon eyes peering out from the side of the building lure you into a tiny gem otherwise known as The Little Woody.
+A large pair of neon eyes peering out from the building lure you into this tiny gem.
 With wood paneling, log wallpaper, and red accent lighting throughout, the bar can be described as a lounge-like lodge.
-Their impressive selection of whiskey and scotch (for those of you into the harder stuff) makes it the perfect place to enjoy a nightcap.
+An impressive selection of whiskey and scotch (for those of you into the harder stuff) makes it the perfect place to enjoy a nightcap.
 Not into whiskey?
-No sweat.
-Partake in a round of darts or plonk down at a table and let the libations flow.
+Partake in darts or plonk down at a table and let the libations flow.
 Claustrophobes beware, for this bar is small and fills up quickly.
-However, its intimate size makes it a great destination to meet new people.
-Your peepers will spot several owls during your visit, casually reminding you of your whereabouts.
+However, its intimate size makes it a great for meeting new people.
+Your peepers will spot several owls during your visit, reminding you of your whereabouts.

 Officially registered as a historic landmark, The Rusty Spur was once the home of the very first Farmers' Bank of Scottsdale.
-While the vault may no longer hold cash, it's certainly well-stocked with plenty of booze.
-The former savings institution has been refashioned into a rowdy, drink slinging saloon.
+While the vault may no longer hold cash, it's certainly well-stocked with booze.
+The former savings institution has been refashioned into a rowdy, drink-slinging saloon.
 Slurp down a prickly pear margarita and enjoy live country music as you two-step your way into the night.
-With walls and ceilings that are covered in western memorabilia, license plates, and dollar bills, it's hard to not become fascinated by this local watering hole.
+With walls and ceilings covered in Western memorabilia, license plates, and dollar bills, it's hard not to become fascinated by this watering hole.
 Strangers quickly become friends at this quintessential country bar.

-Easily the most eclectic bar on this list, The Duce offers an experience unlike any other.
-Complete with an indoor boxing ring, clothing boutique, restaurant (where everything is made from scratch), drug store soda fountain, and set of high school bleachers, this bar is spectacularly wacky!
-Take the edge off with a Tom Collins and prepare to hit the dance floor to shuffle and swing to some of the best classic jazz all night long.
+The most eclectic bar on this list, The Duce offers an experience unlike any other.
+Complete with an indoor boxing ring, clothing boutique, restaurant (where everything is made from scratch), drug store soda fountain, and set of high school bleachers, this bar is spectacularly wacky.
+Take the edge off with a Tom Collins and prepare to hit the dance floor to shuffle and swing to some classic jazz all night long.

-If your GPS leads you down a back alley to find our next destination, know you've come to the right place.
+If your GPS leads you down a back alley to our next destination, know you've come to the right place.
 Indicated by nothing more than a glowing red sign above the door, Valley Bar is an underground lounge and music venue.
 The dimly lit Rose Room, or lounge portion, is adorned with campy artwork and serves up a sweet selection of draft beer, wine, and specialty cocktails named after local politicians.
-Traverse a little further into the bar and you'll stumble upon the game room which is equipped with darts, billiards tables,
+Traverse farther into the bar and you'll stumble upon a game room equipped with darts, billiards tables,